 See also the section titled: The real story behind Pseudo grains like Quinoa of Chris Kresser’s RHR: What Science Really Says About the Paleo Diet – With Mat Lalonde, which explains that proper soak preparation reduces anti-nutrients; adding a fermentation step would reduce the most anti-nutrients.

-Studies showing various processing release of anti-nutrients:
+Studies showing how various processing techniques for quinoa decreases anti-nutrients:

 Looking at just phytate reduction: FIGURE 3: QUINOA PHYTATE REDUCTION, Food Phytates by N. Rukma Reddy, Shridhar K. Sathe.
 Also see more at: WAPF, Living With Phytic Acid by Ramiel Nagel.